UCLL-PR2/exercises/todo/functional-programming/02-higher-order-functions/01-first-class-values/assignment.md

 There's nothing really magical about it: `call(f)` simply calls `f`, so it is a rather indirect way of writing `f()`.
 Luckily, there's more useful things to do, but we'll take it one step at a time.

+A function that expects a function as an argument is called a _higher order function_.

 ## Task

 Write a function `repeat(function, n)` that calls `function` `n` times.